-Chas Bountra, Ph.D., is the Chairman of the Scientific Advisory Board and Professor of Translational Medicine in the Nuffield Department of Clinical Medicine and Associate Member of the Department of Pharmacology at the University of Oxford in England.
+Chas Bountra, Ph.D., is the Pro-Vice Chancellor for Innovation and Professor of Translational Medicine and Chief Scientist of Structural Genomics Consortium Oxford, Nuffield Department of Medicine, University of Oxford.
 He is also a Visiting Professor in Neuroscience and Mental Health at Imperial College, London.
 Dr. Bountra is an invited expert on several government and charitable research funding bodies, and an advisor for many academic, biotech and pharmaceutical drug discovery programs.

 Dr. Bountra believes the SGC has become a leader in human protein structural biology and epigenetics chemical biology and is arguably one of the most successful open innovation, public-private partnerships in the world.
 Furthermore, with many recent local developments (Target Discovery Institute, Kennedy Institute, Dementia Institute), he believes that Oxford is emerging as one of the major academic drug discovery centers in Europe.

 Dr. Bountra has delivered more than 300 invited lectures, was voted one of the “top innovators in the industry” by Pharmaphorum.com in 2012, and was named a Member of the Order of the British Empire for service to translational medical research in January 2018.